NathanHarrington/dotfiles/README.md

     # etc.
     vi ~/.vim_runtime/vimrcs/extended.vim

     # Install the flake8 package at the fedora system level
     dnf install pyflakes

+### Task warrior configuration

+    # This configuration assumes that after task warrior is used just for
+    # calendar and calculator convenience, and is not actually used for task
+    # recording.

+    dnf install task
+    task
+    (accept defaults)

 ### Windows VM in VirtualBox

+    Install virtualbox first, and verify, as this is the longest cycle testing to make sure the system has kernel configurations that are compatible.

+    dnf install VirtualBox

+    # Install the extension pack that exactly matches the virtualbox
+    #    version: 5.2.16-r7771323 etc.

+    After installing virtualbox, add the current user to the vboxusers group for usb access:

+    usermod -a -G vboxusers nharrington

+    This can't be stressed enough: test virtualbox first on the machine before you go full config.
+There are many ways (especially on bleeding edge hardware) that this can fail, and you want to know at the beginning, not at the end.

+    After VirtualBox is functional, follow the install instructions below for windows VM on fedora.

 Instructions for creating a bare-bones vm that can be used for cloning purposes.
 Based on what I could find online, any windows 10 installation